drihu/poketask/README.md

 ```

 ## Usage
 In your project's root folder.
+Recommended after doing npm init.
 It will create a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig
 ```bash
 poketask init
 ```